 This New York institution (opened in 1887) is specifically known for its old-school, impeccable waitstaff and its sizzling, perfectly cooked, buttery porterhouse.
 The wine list sticks to a strict but to-the-point number of options that pair perfectly with the dishes, and the lunchtime hamburger -- a mix of ground chuck and trimmings from the aged steaks -- is simply something you can't get anywhere else.

-Situated in Greenwich Village, the Minetta Tavern boasts a classic oak bar, vintage photos on the walls, and a supremely delicious burger (amongst other menu items).
+Situated in Greenwich Village, Minetta Tavern boasts a classic oak bar, vintage photos on the walls, and supremely delicious burgers (amongst other menu items).
 Its Black Label Burger has quite the reputation -- it's an 8oz blend of Pat LaFrieda prime dry-aged beef, cooked until there's a nice, light crust on top, then dressed with caramelized onions on a custom brioche bun.

 Veggie burgers that will go head-to-head with their meat-based counterparts.

 Did the last burger chain you dined at have tuna tataki wontons drizzled with eel sauce?
 Or anything drizzled with eel sauce, for that matter?
 Didn't think so.
 You could do a lot worse than 5 Napkin's Original, a 10oz patty topped with gruyere, caramelized onions, and rosemary aioli or the Avocado Ranch with pepperjack cheese and guac.
 But you won't have to.